mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/DKP-insights/installation-configuration/index.md

 techPreview: true
 ---

-The Insight Management UI is enabled by default with the installation of the DKP platform.
+DKP Insights is enabled by default with the installation of the DKP platform.
 No other actions are required.

 ## Enable Insights engine